header image of a load resistor installed in a vehicle

 Shop Now

-You can purchase plug-and-play load resistors online through Super Bright LEDs.
+You can purchase load resistors online through Super Bright LEDs.
 We offer options for various vehicle light bulbs and motorcycle light bulbs.
 Start by using our vehicle bulb finder.
 If you have any questions, call 866-590-3533 to speak with one of our customer advocates.